emedinac/CS234-Stanford-RL2019/README.md

 ### Assignment2:
-Using a 5x5 map and a Pong Atari game from OpenAI Gym, I implemented the following algorithms this atari environment:
+Using a 5x5 map and a Pong Atari game from OpenAI Gym, I implemented (and evaluated on this atari environment) the following algorithms:
 - Linear approximation: All functions related to compute and obtain information from Q, loss function and gradient computation. add_placeholders, get_q_values, add_update_target, add_loss, add_optimizer
 - Deep Q-Network: network architecture (3 conv layers and 2 dense layers) and its learning process.